 The fee for the registry card application is $50.
 Parents or legal guardians of a minor with a qualifying condition are not required to complete Criminal History Check.
 Parent or guardian will still register as a caregiver and pay the registry card application fee ($50).

 A caregiver may serve more than one patient; however the state does not make mention of how many caregivers a patient can have.
 A caregiver must apply for a registry card for each patient and pay $50 for each registry card.

 Visiting patients may apply for a temporary approval to purchase at an Arkansas medical dispensary.
 There is a non-refundable $50 application fee.
 If approved, the patient can make purchases for a 30-day period, per application.
 Applications can be completed here.

 Arkansas does not allow patients to cultivate their own cannabis.
 Cannabis products may only be obtained from a licensed dispensary.

-Arkansas does not allow cannabis delivery.
+Arkansas allows for medical cannabis delivery.